trevorstephens/gplearn/doc/intro.rst

 If you think that the problem requires a very large formula to solve, start with a larger program depth.
-And if your dataset has many variables, perhaps the “full” initialization method (intializing the population with full-size programs) makes more sense than waiting for programs to grow large enough to make use of all variables.
+And if your dataset has many variables, perhaps the “full” initialization method (initializing the population with full-size programs) makes more sense than waiting for programs to grow large enough to make use of all variables.